We all suffer from inflammation issues to varying degrees.

 - Salad Dressing Choices: an example is EVOO (extra virgin olive oil), balsamic vinegar or lemon juice, mustard, along with spices.

-- Beverages: water, black coffee, organic green tea, and if you choose to drink alcohol, red wine and stout beer are the best choices.
+- Beverages: water, black coffee, and organic tea (green tea is the best option).
+If you choose to drink alcohol, red wine, and stout beer are the best choices.

 1. Seaman DR. The diet-induced pro-inflammatory state: a cause of chronic pain and other degenerative diseases?
 J Manipulative Physiol Ther 2002; 25(3):168-79